History, tourist information, and nearby accommodation

 The Bacons had the road from Beccles to London closed to create a new landscape park.
 The park now extends to 70ha, with 3.5ha as gardens.

-Within the garden is a walled kitchen garden that dates back over 2 centuries, an Edwardian rose garden, colourful herb beds, an orchard, modern garden sculptures, and a Victorian greenhouse.
+Within the garden is a walled kitchen garden that dates back over two centuries, an Edwardian rose garden, colourful herb beds, an orchard, modern garden sculptures, and a Victorian greenhouse.
 In the park is a modern lake, created to celebrate the Millennium.
-North-west of the walled garden is an arboretum, developed from a 19th century pleasure-ground wood after the wood had been damaged by the terrible storms of 1987.
+North-west of the walled garden is an arboretum, developed from a 19th-century pleasure-ground wood after the wood had been damaged by the terrible storms of 1987.

 Another unusual feature is the Stumpery, created with the upturned stumps of uprooted trees, so that the tangle of roots create sculptures.